Log in links for this page

 picture of a green generator with safety tips

-• Purchase one that has been approved by a nationally recognized testing agency such as Underwriter’s Laboratory (UL).
+• Purchase devices that are listed by a nationally recognized testing laboratory such as Underwriters Laboratories (UL).
+Look for the lab's mark before you buy.

 • Have a licensed electrician install a transfer switch.
-Never plug a generator directly into a wall outlet to avoid backfeeding which can electrocute utility workers.
+Connecting a generator directly to your home's electrical system without a properly installed transfer switch creates a risk of electrocution for utility workers.

 • Read and follow the manufacturer’s instructions before you need to use the generator.